CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

     ```C:\Program Files (x86)\Kaspersky Lab\Kaspersky Security Cloud 20.0;C:\Program Files\AdoptOpenJDK\jre-8.0.212.04-hotspot\bin;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\```

-* A reboot of the virtual machine is now recommended.

 ### 2.4 Windows Defender/Microsoft Security Essentials (free)

-Windows 8, 8,1 and 10 contains quite capable antivirus called Windows Defender.
+Windows 8, 8,1 and 10 contains a quite capable antivirus called Windows Defender.

 If you have already installed the other antivirus software, the defender will be disabled.
 On Windows 10 you can o turn it on again by clicking on *Start* -> *Settings* -> *Update & Security*